Unified PIM and DAM System: The Key to Streamlined Product Management

 A unified PIM and DAM is a configuration where the two platforms exist as one solution.
 Catsy is an excellent example of such a system.
 PIM and DAM exist side-by-side as tabs within a single platform.
 This means you have core product details and digital assets closer than ever before.
 Even better, Catsy allows you to view the PIM side in one split view and the DAM side in the other.
 This is the essence of a unified software solution and provides many benefits.

-1. Unified DAM PIM provide improved collaboration
+1. Unified DAM PIM System provide improved collaboration

 In a unified system, all teams work from a single, shared platform.
 This has a transformative effect on collaboration.